Polarons and bipolarons in Rydberg-dressed extended Bose-Hubbard model: Single Impurity

-this observable $\mathcal{C}_{BI}(|i-j|)$ gives the deviation from the background value of the number of bosons at site $i$ given that the impurity is at site $j$.
-Quantum gas microscopy and quench protocols~\cite{ArdilaPRL2018} can be used to obtain information on the above correlator.
-For simplicity, we consider the case $U_{BI}/t<0$, and the results associated with $U_{BI}/t>0$ can be found in the Appendix \ref{Ap1}.
-Figure \ref{fig:4}(a) shows $\mathcal{C}_{BI}(0)$ as a function of $U_{BI}/t$ for several values of $n_{B}$, we consider a noninteracting medium $V_{B}=0$.
-As expected, the dressing on top of the impurity raises as $U_{BI}/t$ becomes more attractive, initially displaying a linear increase for small values of $U_{BI}/t$, consistent with a perturbative approach, before saturating at strong boson-impurity interactions.
-Interestingly, we find that $\mathcal{C}_{BI}(0)$ decreases as the bosonic medium becomes denser.
-However, as illustrated in Fig. \ref{fig:4}(b), the dressing cloud becomes more spatially extended in a denser bosonic environment.
+which measures the deviation from the background value of the number of bosons at site $i$ given that the impurity is at site $j$.
+This correlator can be experimentally accessed via quantum gas microscopy or quench protocols~\cite{ArdilaPRL2018}.
+For simplicity, we focus on the attractive case $U_{BI}/t<0$, the results associated with $U_{BI}/t>0$ can be found in the Appendix \ref{Ap1}.

-As the bath becomes strongly interacting, the behavior of the boson-impurity correlations changes significantly.
-Fig. \ref{fig:4}(c) shows that the impurity repels the bosons from its nearest neighboring sites, contrasting sharply with the non-interacting case, where only positive correlations are observed.
-In the half-filled scenario, the impurity inherits the CDW correlations since for large $U_{BI}$, it can bind a boson with an impurity.
-Figs. \ref{fig:4}(d)-\ref{fig:4}(g) display in a color scheme the development of the boson-impurity correlations $\mathcal{C}_{BI}$ as the medium transitions from the superfluid to the CDW, we consider $U_{BI}/t=-6$.
-The impurity provides an unambiguous quantum probe of the emerging CDW correlations.